bitmovin/bitmovin-player-react-native/README.md

     isMuted: true,
     // Specifies if time shift for live streams should be enabled.
 Default is true.
     isTimeShiftEnabled: true,
-    // Optionally isBackgroundPlaybackEnabled: Specifies if isBackgroundPlaybackEnabled should be enabled.
-Only in iOS.
+    // Whether background playback is enabled or not.
 Default is false.
+    // Only available for iOS.
     isBackgroundPlaybackEnabled: true,
   }
 });